Houston Water Quality at a Glance

 Test Your Home’s Water

-Given Houston’s documented water quality issues, having your tap water tested is essential, especially if you live in an older home or area with known infrastructure problems.
-Request testing for arsenic, lead, chromium-6, PFAS, and disinfection byproducts from certified laboratories.
+Given Houston’s documented water quality issues — and the variation between zip codes depending on which surface water treatment plant or groundwater wells supply your neighbourhood — having your tap water independently tested is essential, especially in older homes.
+Request testing for arsenic, lead, chromium-6, PFAS, radionuclides, and disinfection byproducts from a certified laboratory.

 Update Plumbing Fixtures

-If you live in a home built before 1986, replacing older faucets and fixtures is crucial as they may contain lead.
+If you live in a home built before 1986, replacing older faucets and fixtures is important as they may contain lead.
 Houston Public Works has been actively replacing lead service lines, but private property plumbing remains the homeowner’s responsibility.
-Look for fixtures labeled “lead-free” that comply with current standards.
+Look for fixtures labelled “lead-free” complying with current NSF/ANSI 61 and NSF/ANSI 372 standards.

 water tap running